borntofrappe/borntofrappe.github.io/README.md

 V4.8: always prior to the section for the projects (which is coming soon), include a simple footer at the very bottom of the page.

 V4.9: include minor changes prior to creating the section devoted on few showcased projects (it's coming soon, promise).
 Writing more concise and to-the-point text.

+V5: begin including few projects with a new section and introductory text